comunica/comunica/packages/sparqlee/README.md

 When a function object is called with some functions, it looks up a concrete implementation.
 If we can not find one, we consider the argument of invalid types.

 Since many derived types exist, we also associate every literal with it's primitive datatype when constructing a literal.
 This handles **subtype substitution**, as we define allowed types in function of these primitives types.
-Note: the derived type is not maintained after operation, since I found no functions for which this was relevant.
+Note: the derived type is not maintained after an operation on the term, since I found no functions for which this was relevant.

 **Type promotion** is handled in a couple of ways.
 Firstly, a bit like C++ vtables, if we can not find a implementation for the concrete (primitive) types, we try to find an implementation for the term-types of all the arguments, if that fails, we look for an implementation on generic terms.

 We also handle type promotion by explicitly coding for it.
 This is done in the arithmetic functions `+, -, *, /`.

-Lastly for types that do not occur in any SPARQL function definitions on themselves, we simply consider their primitive type to the type they can be promototed to.
-This happens for `anyUri` (considered a string).

 ### Testing